Guillermo del Toro: 2017–2019: Awards success and acclaim

 Del Toro directed the Cold War drama film The Shape of Water, starring Sally Hawkins, Octavia Spencer, and Michael Shannon.
 Filming began on 15 August 2016 in Toronto, and wrapped twelve weeks later.
 On 31 August 2017, the film premiered in the main competition section of the 74th Venice International Film Festival, where it was awarded the Golden Lion for best film, making Del Toro the first Mexican director to win the award.
 The film became a critical and commercial success and would go on to win multiple accolades, including the Academy Award for Best Picture, with del Toro winning the Academy Award for Best Director.

-Del Toro collaborated with Japanese video game designer Hideo Kojima to produce P.T., a video game intended to be a "playable trailer" for the ninth Silent Hill game, which was cancelled.
+Del Toro collaborated with Japanese video game director and long-time friend Hideo Kojima to produce P.T., a video game intended to be a "playable trailer" for the ninth Silent Hill game, which was cancelled.
 The demo was also removed from the PlayStation Network amidst major controversies.
 At the D23 Expo in 2009, his Double Dare You production company and Disney announced a production deal for a line of darker animated films.
 The label was announced with one original animated project, Trollhunters: Tales of Arcadia.
 However, del Toro moved his deal to DreamWorks Animation in late 2010.
 From 2016 to 2018, Trollhunters was released to great acclaim on Netflix and "is tracking to be its most-watched kids original ever."

 In 2017, Del Toro had an exhibition of work titled Guillermo del Toro: At Home with Monsters, featuring his collection of paintings, drawings, maquettes, artifacts, and concept film art.
 The exhibition ran from 1 August 2016 to 27 Nov 2016 at the Los Angeles County Museum of Art, from 5 March 2017 to 28 May 2017 at the Minneapolis Institute of Art, and from 30 September 2017 to 7 January 2018 at the Art Gallery of Ontario in Toronto.
 A book about the exhibition was also published.

-In 2019, del Toro appeared in Hideo Kojima's video game Death Stranding, providing his likeness for the character Deadman.
+In 2019, del Toro reunited with Hideo Kojima following the cancellation of their previous project, Silent Hills, to appear in his video game Death Stranding, providing his likeness for the character Deadman, a role which he would reprise for the game's sequel in 2025.